Lawrence-Godfrey/code-assist/README.md

 The package provides a command-line interface with several subcommands.
 It's generally easier to add secrets to a `.env` file in the project root directory than to pass them as arguments.

-Codebases can be stored in a JSON file or a MongoDB database.
-We recommend using the MongoDB option.
+Codebases are stored in a MongoDB database, although in future more storage options will be provided.

 The following environment variables can be set:
 - `MONGODB_URL`
 - `OPENAI_API_KEY`
-- `CODE_UNITS_PATH`

 ### Extract Code from GitHub